 - One question for the 2015 edition was about Katy Perry and the infamous shark dancer, but for some reason Richard Aoyade thought "Katy Perry dropped a ton of offal on stage".
 Jimmy goes quiet for a while.

-- Happens to both Jimmy and Denise van Outen in one Quiz of the 90s, when the question is about the short-lived girl group B*Witched, and Denise's partner Jack Whitehall can do an entire verse from memory.
-Not very well, but still.
+- Happens to both Jimmy and Denise van Outen in one Quiz of the 90s, when the question is about the short-lived girl group B*Witched, and Denise's partner Jack Whitehall can do an entire verse of their hit "Cést la Vie" from memory.
+If both of those names mean nothing to you... you're not alone.

 - Stupid Crooks: At least one round was about Real Life cases of these.Jimmy: If you're watching, I'm sure by now you've paid your debt to society and you're a perfectly reformed individual - but it was still fucking stupid.